likeastore/ngDialog/README.md

 });
 ```

+##### ``controllerAs {String} ``

+You could optionally specify `controllerAs` parameter for your controller.
+Then inside your template it will be possible to refer this controller by value specified by `controllerAs`.

+Usage of `controllerAs` syntax is currently recommended by Angular team.

 ##### ``resolve {Object.<string, function>=}``
 An optional map of dependencies which should be injected into the controller.
 If any of these dependencies are promises, ngDialog will wait for them all to be resolved